 Star Fruit (Carambola): Called “carambola” in Costa Rica, Star Fruit hails from Malaysia and is a powerful antioxidant with large quantities of C and B-complex vitamins.
 The tart fruit is served as a natural juice in Costa Rica, or to decorate plates.

 Ginger: Ginger has been used for centuries in Asia as a spice and medicine.
-In India it is known as a universal medicine.
+In India, it is known as a universal medicine.
 Ginger is antibacterial and antiviral and can help prevent infections.
 Use it to treat colds and flu, sore throats, morning and motion sickness, and circulatory, digestive, kidney, and bladder problems.
-Ginger is a natural stimulant and good substitute for coffee.
-Easiest way to use ginger is to boil it into a tea or cook with it as a spice.
+Ginger is a natural stimulant and a good substitute for coffee.
+The easiest way to use ginger is to boil it into a tea or cook with it as a spice.
 Sucking on a small piece of ginger will relieve a sore throat and help ease motion sickness.

 Lemongrass: Originally from India, lemongrass grows easily in Costa Rica.
 Lemongrass tea (made by simply boiling fresh leaves) is used to treat colds and flu, gastrointestinal disorders, nervous conditions, pain and inflammation.
 Add ginger and honey to your tea to really knock a cold on its head.

 Honey: Honey is one of the most well-known antibacterial foods in the world.
 It has been used for centuries in many different cultures as a medicinal food.
 Honey was used as an antibacterial treatment long before synthetic antibiotics were developed for wounds and illness.
 Studies have documented honey’s effectiveness in treating cuts, burns, insect bites, yeast infections, various skin conditions, and fungal infections.
 Honey also is nature’s natural booster for your energy and immune system.